YashDudam/BST_CPP/README.md

  - It hath begun
  - Started working out the plan, how to approach this problem and what features can we use to solve it.
  - Created stub files for the Tree and Node classes.

+17/05/2023
+ - Created a Makefile to manage our dependencies.
+This isn't really needed since we only have one dependancy, but it'll speed up compilation and it is a good automation that'll prove useful for larger projects in the future.
+ - Deleted the Node.cpp and Node.hpp files since we are no longer using a node class, but instead a struct node
+ - Designed the tree class.
+Added the necessary private members and public methods.